YHVH – He WILL BE

 Yehoshua is an earlier form of the name Yeshua, which in Greek is “JESUS.”

-The addition of a Yod, from YHVH, created the name: God saves.
+The addition of a Yod, from YHVH, created the name: He WILL save.

 It is no accident that Moses renamed His earthly successor, “Joshua” (Numbers 13:16) for his spiritual successor would also be named Joshua, in Greek “JESUS.”
 As the Apostle John said, “the Law was given through Moses, but grace and truth came through Jesus Christ” (John 1:17).

-Justin Martyr told us that through this passage, God Himself secretly revealed His name as Jesus.10
+Justin Martyr told us that through this passage, God Himself secretly revealed His name as Jesus.11

 God used the Angel of YHVH as a metaphor for Joshua, to tell the people that if they do not listen to Joshua their sin will not be pardoned.
 “The Angel” is the Spirit of Christ.
 Of course, the Spirit of Christ is the Holy Spirit who has been given the power to remit sins; see John 5:22, and 20:22–23.